130 Great British Actressesby glyntreharne-1 | created - 20 Nov 2010 | updated - 18 Oct 2014 | Public

 Actress | Notes on a Scandal

 Julia McKenzie was born on February 17, 1941 in Enfield, Middlesex, England as Julia Kathleen Nancy McKenzie.
-She is known for her work on Notes on a Scandal (2006), Bright Young Things (2003) and Agatha Christie's Marple (2004).
-She has been married to Jerry Harte since 1971.
+She is known for her work on Notes on a Scandal (2006), Bright Young Things (2003) and Cranford (2007).
+She was previously married to Jerry Harte.

 78. Jessie Matthews

 Actress | It's Love Again